Doctor Minerva

-Doctor Minerva (Minn-Erva) is a fictional character appearing in American comic books published by Marvel Comics.
-She first appeared in Captain Marvel #50 (May 1977), created by writer Scott Edelman and artist Al Milgrom.
-Doctor Minerva is a Kree geneticist.
-She was an enemy of the original Captain Marvel and later Quasar.
+Doctor Minerva (Minn-Erva) is a character appearing in American comic books published by Marvel Comics.
+Created by writer Scott Edelman and artist Al Milgrom, the character first appeared in Captain Marvel #50 (May 1977).
+Doctor Minerva works as a geneticist and is a member of the Kree race.
+She was an enemy of Mar-Vell (Captain Marvel) and later Quasar.
 She became the partner of Captain Atlas and a member of Kree superteam Starforce.

 Gemma Chan portrayed the character in the Marvel Cinematic Universe film Captain Marvel (2019).

 Publication history

 Doctor Minerva first appeared in Captain Marvel #50 (May 1977), created by writer Scott Edelman and artist Al Milgrom.
 She was introduced as a rogue scientist who wanted to mate with Mar-Vell, to create a new breed of Kree.